 Additionally, if you’re looking for mechanical breakdown insurance from Progressive because you already purchase your car insurance through Progressive, you’ll be out of luck.
 You can, however, purchase an extended car warranty from a warranty company without switching your insurer.

 Top Recommendations For Extended Car Warranties

 If you think an extended car warranty would be better for you, it’s important to compare rates from reputable providers so you can get the best deal.
-We recommend starting with two of our highest-rated providers: Endurance and CarShield.
+We recommend starting with two of our most reputable providers: Endurance and CarShield.

 Endurance: Best Coverage